 When it is time to empty my coffee machine the medium goes right to my garden or the composter outdoors.
 The grounds make a great green addition to my compost mixer if I don’t have time to add it to the landscape.
 The photos below show an eggshell, water and coffee ground recipe I throw into my landscape where the roses are planted right off my front porch.

-In the photo above I have added my grounds and eggshell recipe to the topsoil.
+In the photo above I have added my grounds to the topsoil.
 It is winter time so I cover the mixture with the leaves that are on the top.
 When Spring arrives I can hardly tell I added grounds because it all breaks down so nicely over the seasons.

 I did a book review featuring a book titled Coffee for Roses.. and 70 other misleading Mythos about Backyard Gardening’.
 I hope you check out my interview with the author and a quick look at the book in a video on my website.